 WORK Architecture Company

-WORKac’s recent projects include a masterplan for a new cultural center on New Holland Island in St. Petersburg, Russia, a renovation and addition to the Blaffer Art Museum in Houston, Texas, Edible Schoolyards PS216 and PS7 in Brooklyn and Harlem in association with Alice Water’s Chez Panisse Foundation, and a competition-winning Assembly Hall in Libreville, Gabon to be finished for the 2014 Summit of the African Union.
+WORKac’s recent projects include a masterplan for a new cultural center on New Holland Island in St. Petersburg, Russia, a renovation and addition to the Blaffer Art Museum in Houston, Texas, a masterplan for a new campus for Weifang, China, Edible Schoolyards for PS216 in Brooklyn and PS7 in Harlem in association with Alice Waters’ Chez Panisse Foundation, and a competition-winning Assembly Hall in Libreville, Gabon to host meetings of the African Union.

 Andraos was born in Beirut, Lebanon.
 She has lived in Saudi Arabia, France, Canada and the Netherlands prior to moving to New York in 2002.
-She serves on the Architectural League of New York’s Board of Directors.
+Andraos serves on the Board of Directors of the Architectural League of New York.